Thecave3/serialplotter/README.md

   This program will NOT compile if you don't have at least:
     - JAVA SE 7
     - JFreeChart  v 1.0.19 that can be obtained
     - JCommon v 1.0.23

 NOTE: [Here](http://www.jfree.org/jfreechart/download/jfreechart-1.0.0-install.pdf) is a simple pdf guide to install and use JFreeChart and JCommon.

-PYTHON version
+- PYTHON version:
   This program will NOT work if you don't have serial and plt modules.
-In Linux you can install them with your favourite repository tool:
+  In Linux you can install them with your favourite repository tool.

-If you use a Debian-Based distribution: sudo apt-get install python-serial sudo apt-get install python-matplotlib
+ If you use a Debian-Based distribution:
+    sudo apt-get install python-serial
+    sudo apt-get install python-matplotlib

 Windows Users should install Anaconda Enviroment because it contains all the libraries used.